fern-api/docs-starter/README.md

 If you're using a [Fern Definition](https://docs.buildwithfern.com/api-definition/fern-definition/overview), you can edit the files within the [`definition`](/fern/definition/) folder.

-If you're using an [OpenAPI Specification](https://docs.buildwithfern.com/api-definition/openapi/extensions), then run the command: `$ fern generate`.
+If you're using an [OpenAPI Specification](https://docs.buildwithfern.com/api-definition/openapi/extensions), then run the command: `fern generate`.
 You'll see a new folder created called `openapi` that contains your spec.
 You can edit this spec to make it your own OR copy and paste a spec you already have.
 Then, delete the `definition` folder.

 ### Step 6: Customize Your Documentation